Happyend/GenericForm/README.md

  marks the field as mandatory, if value isn't set by user it will display the 'errorEmpty' string

+#### validateOnBlur (boolean, default: true)
+ by default, genericForm validate each field on Blur event

 #### errorEmpty (string)
 The string will be displayed if the field is empty and the mandatory boolean was set